mcfletch/2daypython/lessonplan.rst

 ~~~~~~~~

 * modify your ``moduleexercise.py`` script to write the summary information for
-  each column processed into a CSV file where each row is the original column
+  each (numeric) column processed into a CSV file where each row is the original
-  label (the first row in the file) and the mean value for that row
+  column label (the first row in the file) and the mean value for that row

 Exceptions and Tracebacks
 -------------------------

+(Mike)

 * so far we've ignored situations where errors occurred, but real software needs
   to handle errors or unexpected conditions all the time